savonet/book/technology.md

 and the situation is the same for video, but the video codecs generally involve many configuration options exploiting specificities of video, such as the fact two consecutive images in a video are usually quite similar.
-Fortunately, most of the common formats are handled by high-level libraries such as _FFmpeg_.
+Fortunately, most of the common formats are handled by high-level libraries such as _FFmpeg_\index{FFmpeg}.
 This solves the problem for decoding, but for encoding we are still left with many parameters to specify, which can have a large impact on the quality of the encoded video and on the speed of the compression (finding the good balance is